yneheaa/QR_Code_Generator/README.md

 # QR_Code_Generator
-## This is a QRCode Generator where we can generat any scaaner using word , digit and URL.
+## This is a QRCode Generator where we can generate any scaaner using word , digit and URL.